Six

 Six is a captivating paradox.
 He is a master storyteller and inspired learner whose natural state seems impossible: grumpy and grinning at the same time.

-The Six Connection Points of Curiosity
+Connection Points for Curiosity

 In his doctoral work, Six explored the often-overlooked relationship between curiosity and the invisible boundaries that limit our connection to aliveness.
-His research uncovered six fundamental ways humans plug into the love of exploration:
+His research uncovered six fundamental ways humans plug into the energies of exploration:

 -